 Hospitals, clinics, and other inpatient, outpatient, alternative health facilities, including waiting areas, patient rooms, offices, and atriums

-Restaurants, hotels, spas, and resorts
+Restaurants and cafes, spas, hotels and resorts

 Spaces designed for local, state, or federal governments, city halls, embassies, museums, libraries, police and fire stations, post offices, and nursing homes